SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 ### 🍎 There is a set of 36 event functions that will trigger on specific actions on specific sides that are listed as **Group 1 actions 🍎**

-### 🍊 There is a set of 6 event functions that will trigger on specific actions on *ANY* side that are listed as **Group 2 sctions 🍊**
+### 🍊 There is a set of 6 event functions that will trigger on specific actions on *ANY* side that are listed as **Group 2 actions 🍊**

-### 🍐 There is a set of 30 event functions that will trigger on cube flips to & froma specific sides that are listed as **Group 3 sctions 🍐**
+### 🍐 There is a set of 30 event functions that will trigger on cube flips to & froma specific sides that are listed as **Group 3 actions 🍐**

 ### 🍩 There are 2 actions (shake and drop) that only occur once and are OK to be combined with any other group